toussa/docker-compose-backup-tools/README.md

 *./backup.d/websiteBackup.conf*: sample of a conf file.
 It contains at most 5 variables, and at least Project_name and Config_dir.

+Note: all backup archives are automatically encrypted with GPG

 I don't recommend using these scripts (security considerations) but it can give ideas.